-The Life and Adventures of Nicholas Nickleby, more commonly referred to as Nicholas Nickleby, is Charles Dickens‘ third novel, originally serialised between 1838 and 1839.
-The novel centres on the life and adventures of Nicholas Nickleby, a young man who must support his mother and sister after his father dies.
+The Life and Adventures of Nicholas Nickleby, more commonly referred to as Nicholas Nickleby, is the third novel from Charles Dickens, originally serialised between 1838 and 1839.

 Young Nicholas Nickleby and his family enjoy a comfortable life, until his father dies and the family are left penniless.
 Nicholas, his sister and mother venture to London to seek help from their Uncle Ralph, but Ralph’s only intentions are to separate the family and exploit them.
 Nicholas is sent to a school run by the cruel, abusive and horridly entertaining Wackford Squeers.
 Eventually, Nicholas runs away with schoolmate Smike, and the two set off to reunite the Nickleby family.